Kerry says Nice attack shows need to speed up work against terror

 MOSCOW U.S. Secretary of State John Kerry on Friday told his Russian counterpart in Moscow that the attack in the French city of Nice showed the need to speed up international efforts to tackle terrorism, especially in Syria.

-Kerry, who late on Thursday had talks with Russian President Vladimir Putin that focussed on the conflict in Syria, said their talks had been productive, as well as "extremely frank and very serious."
+Kerry, who late on Thursday had talks with Russian President Vladimir Putin that focused on the conflict in Syria, said their talks had been productive, as well as "extremely frank and very serious."

 But a Kremlin spokesman said separately that Putin and Kerry had not directly discussed military cooperation between Moscow and Washington in Syria - the subject of a proposal that Kerry had brought with him to the Russian capital.